godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 == Other Notes ==

+= Translations =

+**The plugin text domain is**: `woocommerce-product-sku-generator`

+= Attribute Sorting =

 In very rare cases, you may find that variation SKUs do not sort attributes in the same order.
 For example, one variation may be `tee-shirt-large-black`, and another could be `tee-shirt-black-medium`.

 If this occurs, you can force attributes to sort themselves consistently before generating the SKU, which will resolve this problem.
 You could also consider this for new installations.